necopinus/resume/README.md

 To build:

-1. Generate HTML using `./node_modules/.bin/resume export resume.html --theme full`.
+1. Generate HTML using `./node_modules/.bin/resume export resume.html --theme .`.

 2. Open the HTML file up in Chrome and print it there.
-Adjust the margins to be as close to 1" as possible while maintaining sane page breaks.
+Adjust the margins to be as close to 1.25" as possible while maintaining sane page breaks.

-## Missing Sections
+## Unused Sections

-Eventually I hope to be able to fill in a few missing sections (examples below taken from the [JSON Resume sample file](https://github.com/jsonresume/resume-schema/blob/master/sample.resume.json)).
+Currently unused sections (example data taken from the [JSON Resume sample file](https://github.com/jsonresume/resume-schema/blob/master/sample.resume.json)):

 ```json
 {